JaeGif/Battleship/notes.md

 - Object copies have deep and shallow references.
 Some make a copy, some alter the original object and some reference the original object.
 - If it can be done with CSS, do it with CSS.
 JS should be used exclusively for logic, dynamicism and custom effects.
 CSS is significantly less time consuming, more readable, and performant.
 - For things you don't want to change with font size, or may break the display if a user has an odd font size, use vh/vw or %.

+BUGLIST

+- Currently, the attacks are landing on the opposite players board

+If player 1 attacks, the attack is reflected on their own board on the opponents page